earthlab/earthlab.github.io/org/earth-analytics/week-8.md

 2. List 2 ways that the DRY principle can improve your code.
 3. Explain the key difference between a variable that you create when programming line by line compared to a variable that is created within a function.
 Use the example below to help you answer the question OR use code to answer the question.
 4. When you document a function, what elements should you include?
+5. Define expressive programming?
+List 2 things that you can do to make your code more expressive.

 ```r
 # for example: